kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## done.
 ```

 Check that you have the matrix in the correct orientation and that number of cells you are getting here is what you expect (like we do here).
-The input matrix must be in the genes x cells configuration.
+The input matrix must be in the genes by cells configuration.

-Also note the n.cores parameter.
-Change this value to match the number of CPU cores on your system.

-Next, we’ll adjust the variance, to normalize the extent to which genes with (very) different expression magnitudes will contribute to the downstream anlaysis:
+Next, we’ll adjust the variance with `adjustVariance()` in order to normalize the extent to which genes with (very) different expression magnitudes will contribute to the downstream analysis.

+In order to motivate what we are doing by variance normalization, recall that our goal is to measure the variance of a given gene.
+(Remember: we are looking
+at the variation of this gene across the population of cells measured.)
+The key dependency of this variance is the magnitude.
+If you thus observe highly-expressed genes, these will always give you high expression variance,
+regardless of whether these are specific to a cell subpopulation or not.

+For variance normalization, we begin by fitting a smooth linear model of variance by magnitude for the dataset.
+We then quantify the deviation against this dataset-wide trend, and rescale the variance to put the genes on a comparable scale for downstream analysis.

 ```r